firstbatchxyz/hollowdb-prover-go/README.md

 ## Usage

-We use [Go RapidSnark](https://github.com/iden3/go-rapidsnark) to create witnesses and generate proofs.
+We use [Go RapidSnark](https://github.com/iden3/go-rapidsnark) to create witnesses and generate Groth16 proofs.
 As for the WASM execution engine, it currently uses [RapidSnark Wasmer](https://github.com/iden3/go-rapidsnark/tree/main/witness/wasmer).
+The prover does not support PLONK at the moment.

 ### Generating Proofs